 Road transport is the biggest single contributor to Christchurch's emission footprint.

 The transport sector contributes 54% of our district's greenhouse gas emissions, with 36% coming from road transport.
 Reducing transport emissions is essential to achieve our greenhouse gas emissions targets.
-Christchurch has high levels of private car use and low level use of public transport.
+Christchurch has high levels of private car use and low levels of public transport use compared to Auckland or Wellington.